tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Documentation Format Reference.md

 Type: library

-Description: This library consists of the sorting operations provided by the standard library of LiveCode Builder
+Description: This library consists of the sorting operations provided by the standard library of Builder

 Name: SortListDescendingText